 Students learn the structure, strategies and techniques of sports broadcasting, which serves the dual role of journalism and entertainment.
 The course considers different content and styles of radio and television sportscasting.
 Assignments include broadcast coverage of athletic events and subsequent critique.
-Prerequisite: COM 220.
+Prerequisite: C or better in COM 220.